 BETSY: Yes, yes, yes!

 BRIGIT: So, I wanted to shift gears a little bit.
-You mentioned earlier that you’re transitioning more into a teaching role.
-I’d love to hear perhaps one or two of your favourite techniques for connecting with your intuition.
+You mentioned earlier that you're transitioning more into a teaching role.
+I’d love to hear perhaps one or two of your favorite techniques for connecting with your intuition.

 BETSY: Oh yes, I would love to share.
 I mean, this is my passion.
 I’ll share with your audience the “Clear and Protect” that I mentioned.
 It’s one of the main things.
 There are two things I’ll share: “Clear and Protect” and the “Stop, Drop and Roll.”
 They’re both on my website on the blog.
 You can get free guided meditations.